-Filter: A low pass/high pass filter variable from -100 (max high pass) to 0 (no filtering) to 100 (max
+Filter: A low pass/high pass filter variable from -100 (max high pass) to 0 (no filtering) to 100 (max low pass) to change the tone of your delay repeats.

 • Repeat: A momentary or latching parameter that sets the feedback to the highest value.